Stokes to decide on IPL '23 participation based on English calender, suggests 40-over ODI-format | Sports-Games

 - India

-Stokes, one of the world's leading all-rounders, has already called it quits in the 50-over format, to strike a better work-life balance and nothing is more important for him than wearing the pristine whites.
+Stokes, one of the world's leading all-rounders, has already called it quits in 50-over format, in order to strike a better work-life balance and nothing is more important for him than wearing the pristine whites.

 For the 31-year-old, who has scored 5320 runs and taken close to 200 wickets (185) in 84 Tests, IPL is an ''amazing tournament'' but he will only play if his jam-packed schedule allows him to.